Visit our Brick & Mortar

 2008 - She begins a new career in custom upholstery learning to pattern, sew, and fabricate for hot rods & classic cars.

 2016 - They built (with help from friends), a 24-foot pop-up trailer shop.
-They spent the next 4 summers on the road vending at open-air music events.
+They spent 4 summers on the road vending at open-air music events.
 During this season of travel, women kept asking to buy ankle boots, the feather earrings Jac always wore, and our personal hats.

 2019 - Expands our retail space at the Country Rose to a 10’ x 50’ and takes over a front window.
-At this same time, we hired nikki to build our website and help us tell our story.
+At this same time, we hired Nikki to build our website and help us tell our story.

 2023 - We opened the newly renovated store in April.
 This new space is 4500+ square feet split between a front retail experience and a rear manufacturing/workshop.